The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Methodological Innovations

 \subsection{Discrete Multivariate Distribution}

 \end{doublespace}

 \begin{doublespace} A practical approach would be to use discrete approximations for the probability distributions.
 This is typically done by matching the moments of the original and approximate distributions.
 Discrete approximations of probability distributions typically are determined by dividing the range of possible values or the range of cumulative probabilities into a set of collectively exhaustive and mutually exclusive intervals.
 Each interval is approximated by a value equal to its mean or median and a probability equal to the chance that the true value will be in the interval.

 A criterion for judging the accuracy of the discrete approximation is that it preserve as many of the moments of the original distribution as possible.
-(Keefer and Bodily 1983; Smith 1993) provide comparisons of commonly used discretization methods.
-(Miller and Rice 1983) look at numerical integration using gaussian quadrature as a means of improving the approximation.
+(Keefer \& Bodily 1983; Smith 1993) provide comparisons of commonly used discretization methods.
+(Miller \& Rice 1983) look at numerical integration using gaussian quadrature as a means of improving the approximation.
 This approach approximates the integral of the product of a function $g\left(x\right)$ and a weighting function $w\left(x\right)$ over the internal $\left(a,b\right)$ by evaluating $g\left(x\right)$ at several values $x$ and computing a weighted sum of the results.

 For the case of a discrete approximation of a probability distribution, the density function $f\left(x\right)$ with support $\left(a,b\right)$ is associated with the weighting function and the probabilities $p_{i}$ with the weights $w_{i}$.
 We approximate $g(x)$ by a polynomial, and choose $x_{i}$ and $p_{i}$ (or $w_{i}$) to provide an adequate approximation for each term of the polynomial.
 This translates to finding a set of values and probabilities such that,